 This small, USA manufacturer is committed to solving allergy problems in dogs naturally.

-Made with New Zealand lamb, this high-protein food has been created to eliminate allergy triggers, reduce paw-licking, itching and other symptoms associated with allergies.
+Made with high quality meats and dried whole eggs, and probiotics, this high-protein food has been created to eliminate allergy triggers, reduce paw-licking, itching and other symptoms associated with allergies.

 Plus, you won't believe this: